How to Object to a Planning Application

 Round up support

-If you can get other people to join your cause, this can strengthen your position and make it more likely that you will successfully object the planning application.
+If you can get other people to join your cause, this can strengthen your position and make it more likely that you will successfully object to the planning application.
 Talk to your neighbours and see if anyone else feels as strongly as you do about the proposed development.

 This makes it important to be as thorough as possible and contact anyone who might have any legitimate objections that the planning committee will find relevant.